 The Best Restaurants in Barbados

-Here are, in no particular order, the restaurants in Barbados that i consider to be the best.
+Here are, in no particular order, the restaurants in Barbados that I consider the best.

 If you are staying in one of the villas on Paynes Bay such as Smugglers, La Mirage Old Trees or Coral Cove Penthouse, I highly recommend lunch at Treasure Beach.
 It is located right next door, and the food is amazing.